BenWassa/drop/docs/TechStack.md

    code .
    ```

-3. **Start development:**
+3. **Start development (no build tools needed!):**
-   - Open `index.html` in your browser
+   - **Double-click `index.html`** or drag it into your web browser
-   - Make changes to source files in `src/`
+   - Edit source files in `src/` with your code editor
-   - Refresh browser to see changes
+   - **Refresh browser** to see changes instantly
-   - Use browser DevTools for debugging
+   - Use browser DevTools (F12) for debugging and testing
+   - **That's it!** No compilation, no servers, no Node.js required

+### Testing Setup (Optional)
+The project includes unit tests that can be run locally if you have Node.js installed:
+- `package.json` contains test configuration
+- `tests/quarter.test.js` contains test cases
+- Run tests with `npm test` (requires Node.js/npm installation)
+- Tests are optional - the app works perfectly without them

 ### File Organization Principles